 "Reports" means any reports created by the Application and made available to the Customer by Saberr for export, which may include reports relating to system usage and Customer organisation insights;

-"Saberr" means Saberr Limited, a company incorporated in England and Wales (registration number 08388093) having its registered office at c/o Seedcamp, Google Campus, 5 Bonhill Street, London EC2A 4BX;
+"Saberr" means Saberr Limited, a company incorporated in England and Wales (registration number 08388093) having its registered office at 2 Underwood Row,

 "Saberr Confidential Information" means:

-(a) all the services provided or to be provided by Saberr to the Customer under the Agreement, which may include Application Services, Support Services and/or Professional Services;
+"Services" means all those services provided or to be provided by Saberr to the Customer under the Agreement, which may include Application Services, Support Services and/or Professional Services;